?

 My inspiration has come from the likes of C.S.
 Lewis, J.K.
 Rowling, Neil Gaiman, and H.P.
 Lovecraft.

-Originally a native of California, David has been a resident of Kaysville, Utah, for thirty years and has no desire to leave.
-Non-fiction indie publishing credits include Searching Isaiah (Gold Quill 2020), Flooding My Life with the Book of Mormon (Gold Quill 2021), A Walk with the Master (Gold Quill 2023).
-Fiction indie publications include In the Days of Lachoneus, The Porch (Silver Quill 2019), I Will Always Love You.
+David Alan Armstrong fell in love with writing when his seventh grade English teacher praised an essay and suggested he join her journalism class.
+The realities of life and family sidelined serious writing endeavors until he turned 60.
+Since then, his non-fiction indie publishing credits include Searching Isaiah (Gold Quill 2020), Flooding My Life with the Book of Mormon (Gold Quill 2021), and A Walk with the Master (Gold Quill 2023).
+Fiction indie publications include In the Days of Lachoneus, The Porch (Silver Quill 2019), I Will Always Love You - The Duet Series, and Ere You Left Your Room This Morning: Reflections on Living with Prayer.

 He earned a B.A. in Elementary Education at BYU and a M.S. in Instructional Technology at USC.
 He retired in 2020 from a 40-year career in software development and project management.